 In Tablighi Jamaat, we are either:

-• Giving Da’wah to people far from Deen
+- Giving Da’wah to people far from Deen

-• Inviting practising Muslims to get involved in Da’wa
+- Inviting practicing Muslims to join Da’wa

 Mujahadah #6 – We are often left alone with no one listening to us

-• We are first to say sorry and apologize.
+- We are the first to apologize

 Due to ALL the difficulties, we turn and cry to Allah SWT